Create a Discussion topic in D2L Brightspace

 7. In the Evaluation & Feedback section, you may choose to add rubric and also decide whether to "Allow evaluation of individual posts".

-8. When ready, click Save and Close to make the topic available to your students.
+8. When ready, select Save and Close to make the topic available to your students.

 The New Discussion topic page with the title, forum, and description filled out as a sample

-Create a group category with one student in each group
+Create a discussion with one student in each group

 The New Category button the Manage Groups page